 Mailchimp has a forever free plan, so it is a better option for up to 500 subscribers.
-With Campaign Monitor, it’s free to set up an account and create a campaign.
-But to send to more than 5 subscribers, you’ll need to choose a plan.
+And this is where Mailchimp has its nose ahead of Campaign Monitor.
+Because with Campaign Monitor, even though it’s free to set up an account and create a campaign, to send to more than 5 subscribers, you’ll need to choose a plan.

 2) If I don’t want to pay for unsubscribes, what should I choose - Campaign Monitor or Mailchimp?